 If you find a dog and retain it for more than 72 hours you become legally liable for that dog’s registration and behaviour.

-Process for managing roaming complaints
+Managing roaming complaints

 If it is safe to do so and you are able, please secure the dog before phoning council.
 If it is the first time the dog has been reported to council as roaming and the dog is registered, it will be returned home if it can be secured by the owner.
-Otherwise, dogs picked up for roaming will be taken it to the Tauranga dog pound.
+Otherwise, dogs picked up for roaming will be taken to the Tauranga dog pound.
 Owners are required to pay a fee to have their dog released.

-In situations where council is notified of a roaming dog but it is not collected (due to various reasons e.g. unable to be located, notified after the fact), it is very difficult for council to follow up if we do not have sufficient information to allow us to identify the dog.
+In situations where council is notified of a roaming dog, but it is not collected (due to various reasons e.g. unable to be located, notified after the fact), it is very difficult for council to follow up if we do not have sufficient information to allow us to identify the dog.

-If the dog can be identified, and it’s the first roaming complaint, we will send the owner a letter advising them their dog has been roaming and ask them to take steps to ensure their dog does not roam again.
+If the dog can be identified, and it’s the first roaming complaint, we will send the owner a letter advising them that their dog has been roaming and ask them to take steps to ensure their dog does not roam again.
 If a second complaint is received, an animal control officer will visit the property and talk directly to the owner to request an explanation.
 The owner may be issued with an infringement notice.
 Multiple infringements can lead to disqualification as a dog owner.

 Generally, we find most owners are surprised to hear that a complaint has been made against their dog, and they are happy to rectify the problem.